 We created two essential pillars:

-First, the new highly secure national card to follow the general standards of the GCC for security, and its ability to store, compute and protect digital information.
+First, the new highly secure national ID card to follow the general standards of the GCC for security, and its ability to store, compute and protect digital information.

 Second, the Public Key Infrastructure (PKI) designed to serve the main sectors in the state, the government and the oil sector, the banking sector, and others."

 Now let's look at the card and PKI in more detail…

 Kuwait's Civil ID card: focus on the card